angoca/log4db2/README.txt

 ### 1. Write the code ###

-This could be the structure of your code.
+This could be the structure of your routine's code (Procedure or function).

     CREATE ...
 HELLO_WORLD ()
      MODIFIES SQL
      BEGIN
       DECLARE LOGGER_ID SMALLINT;
-      ...
-Your declarations
+      -- Your declarations

       LOGGER.GET_LOGGER('Your.Hierarchy', LOGGER_ID);
-      ...
-Your code
+      -- Your code
       LOGGER.INFO(LOGGER_ID, 'Your message');
-      ...
-Your code
+      -- Your code
-     END@
+     END @

 ### 2. Invoke the code ###

-You invoke your code (if it is a stored procedure or a function.)
+Then, you invoke your code (Depending if it is a stored procedure or a function.)

     CALL HELLO_WORLD();
     VALUES HELLO_WORLD();